Child Care Director Certification Programs

 - Identify effective marketing tools for child care centers

-- Define the developmentally appropriate classroom
+- Define the developmentally appropriate curriculum

 - List the needs of a child care center and locate national agencies who may be able to provide assistance

 - Identify concepts and traits associated with developmental domains

 - Identify the purpose of the Child and Adult Care Food Program (CACFP)